 There are many different types of wills, which can be categorized based on what they achieve, who they’re for, and also how they are constructed.
 In order for any will to be valid, it generally needs a declaration of your intent and testamentary capacity, a handwritten signature, and two witnesses present when you sign the document.
 (You can learn more in our detailed breakdown of the requirements for a valid will.)
 Wills must typically be proven in court after you die during a process called probate.

 You can write this type of will on your own without a lawyer.
 Your state legislature may even offer a free form that you can fill out (a statutory will), but it’s not designed to be personalized.
 For that reason, statutory wills are generally best if you can’t afford to make a will in any other way.
 Read more about free wills and whether you should get one.

 These days you can also get online wills, which aren't technically a distinct type of will, but rather a will that is created through a digital service.
 Online wills are cost-effective and can be as valid as those created with in-person with an estate attorney .
 Make sure the service you choose has been vetted by attorneys and covers wills for your state.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

-Also called an advance directive, a living will isn't technically a last will and testament.
-It's a nonbinding document you can write to specify the medical care you want to receive should you become incapacitated or unable to communicate your wishes.
-This is one of the most common estate planning documents and it can prevent your loved ones from having to make difficult healthcare decisions themselves should you get sick.
-Living wills can work well in conjunction with a durable power of attorney, a document that grants someone the legal right to make healthcare or financial decisions when you're incapacitated.
+Also called an advance directive, a living will isn't a last will and testament.
+It's a non-binding legal document you can write to specify the medical care you want to receive should you become incapacitated or unable to communicate your wishes.
+This is one of the most common estate planning documents and it can prevent your loved ones from having to make difficult health care decisions themselves should you get sick.
+Living wills must be notarized and they can work well in conjunction with a durable power of attorney, a document that grants someone the legal right to make health care or financial decisions when you're incapacitated.

 Recession-proof your money.
 Get the free ebook.